layer6ai-labs/DropoutNet/README.md

     * gpu is used for training by default and cpu for inference
 3. (Optionally) launch tensorboard to monitor progress by `tensorboard --logdir=<log_path>`

-during training recall@50,100,...,500 accuracy is shown every 50K updates for warm start, user cold start and item cold start validation sets
+During training recall@50,100,...,500 accuracy is shown every 50K updates for warm start, user cold start and item cold start validation sets.

 Notes: